 source of income, via permits and camping fees, for the Aboriginal people at the Bookie Family’s property, Batton Hill.

-The planned tag-alongs will meet up at Jervois, allowing access on the Plenty Highway via Alice Springs or Boulia and then head south-east on the northern section of the Hay River Track, to Batton Hill.
+The planned tag-alongs were to meet up at Jervois, allowing access on the Plenty Highway via Alice Springs or Boulia and then head south-east on the northern section of the Hay River Track, to Batton Hill.
 Camping there is excellent, with flushing loos, donkey-fired hot showers, fire pits and even a wood-fired oven.

 The track traverses vegetated dunes and swales that gradually increase in size as the track nears the Queensland border.
-The permit conditions specify no deviations from the track and no deviations from graded private property tracks, other than campsite access.
+The permit conditions specified no deviations from the track and no deviations from graded private property tracks, other than campsite access.

 On the inaugural trip we found plentiful Gidgee campsites close to our tyre tracks.